-Teatro Paraguas Presents 6th Annual Day Of The Dead Community Celebration
+Teatro Paraguas Presents 6th Annual Day of The Dead Community Celebration

 Teatro Paraguas presents the 6th Annual El Día de los Muertos (The Day of the Dead) community celebration with an exciting line-up of live music, staged cuentos (folk-tales), a medley of songs, local dancers, poetry, and a short original comedy.

 An altar to honor los antepasados, those who came before, will be set up in TP's Second Space, and the public is invited to add mementos and photographs to honor their own relatives.
+On Sunday, Lisa Pelletier will offer short readings in TP's Second Space.

 Originally from Portales, Leonard Madrid is a playwright, director and actor who has studied theatre at Eastern new Mexico University and dramatic writing at UNM.
 He taught theatre at Central New Mexico Community College and in the Albuquerque Public Schools.
 He is a member of Blackout Theatre in Albuquerque.